ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 This proposal uses alias templates to exposition-only types for `atomic_ref_relaxed`, `atomic_accessor`, etc.
 However, we do not want to prescribe a particular implementation.
-For instance, if an implementer wished to derive from an `atomic-ref-bounded`-like type (to get a more user friendly name mangling, which is something not normally covered by the Standard), would they be allowed to do so?
+For instance, if an implementer wished to derive from an `atomic-ref-bound`-like type (to get a more user friendly name mangling, which is something not normally covered by the Standard), would they be allowed to do so?
 We believe an alias template to an exposition-only type is not observable from the point of view of the Standard and such an implementation would be allowed, but we request clarification on this.